Tipcat-98/redditpostsgw2tipcat/README.md

 C. Bosses phasing at certain timings can be hard to deal with / Phases are hard to adapt your rotation around. <br>

 __Bugs__ <br>
-* Call and Response: does not spawn the afterimage if no enemy is nearby or the enemy is invulnerable, this ruins the supportive aspects of the trait.
+* Call and Response (Troubadour): does not spawn the afterimage if no enemy is nearby or the enemy is invulnerable, this ruins the supportive aspects of the trait.
-* Ego Restoration: does not grant a clone when used with Tale of the Second Scion.
+* Ego Restoration (Inspiration): does not grant a clone when used with Tale of the Second Scion.
 * Inspiring Distortion (Inspiration): Does not work with Harmonious Harp (F4)

 ## Point-by-point Community Feedback <br>